bmancini55/building-lightning/src/app2/part5.md

 This type has a few properties:

-- `priorPreimage` is the identifier of the link.
+- `linkId` is the identifier of the link and will either be a seed value for the first link or the preimage of the the settling invoice of the previous link.
-- `localSignature` is our Lightning Network node's signature of the `priorPreimage`.
+- `localSignature` is our Lightning Network node's signature of the `linkId`.
 We'll use this to construct invoices using our `createPreimage` helper function
 - `minSats` is the minimum satoshis payment we're willing to accept payment to settle this `Link`.
 This value will be larger than the last link.

 You'll also notice that there is an `invoice` property.
 This property will be assigned when a invoice when someone pays the `Invoice` that corresponds to this link.